sugarkube/sugarkube/README.md

 to be versioned alongside each other, you could either update your Wordpress kapp to create an RDS instance just for its own use, or create it in a shared kapp for multiple Wordpress instances to use.

-Another benefit is that since Sugarkube delegates to `make`, Makefiles can be written that don't create any infrastructure at all when running on local minikube clusters, or that create smaller instances of, e.g. RDS databases while developing.

 ### What if I don't use Kubernetes?
 Sugarkube is really several things: